Are you thinking about developing a mobile app for your business? You’re not the only one.

 Apps often have bugs that aren’t found until they get into the hands of users.
 Operating system updates can impact app functionality, too.
-When your customers report a bug, you need to get it fixed quickly to keep it from having a negative impact on your brand and the app’s success.
+When your customers report a bug, you need to get it fixed quickly to keep it from hurting your brand and the app’s success.

 The level of maintenance and support you get depends on the mobile app developer.
 Make sure the developer you partner with offers technical maintenance and support for bug fixes and upgrades.

-How much you spend on building a mobile app depends on how much you expect to make from the app once it’s built.
+How much you spend building a mobile app depends on how much you expect to make from it once it’s built.

 If you’re developing the app for internal business uses, you need to know up front how it will benefit your bottom line.
 Will it reduce costs?
 Get your products to market faster?
 Help you retain customers?

-If you’re developing a commercial app, are you going to charge for it upfront?
+If you’re developing a commercial app, will you charge for it upfront?
 Make it subscription-based?
 Or will you offer it for free and make money by selling ads or offering in-app purchases?

-An entire white paper could be written on the various benefits and optimization methods for monetizing your mobile app.
+The various benefits and optimization methods for monetizing your mobile app could fill an entire book.
 It’s another area where an experienced mobile app developer can guide you.

-You may find you want to use more than one method—for example, combining a subscription-based model with in-app purchases.
-Just keep in mind how your monetization model will affect the user experience.
-If you frustrate users with constant ads or interruptions, your app may receive a low rating and customers will stop using it.
+You may want to use multiple methods—for example, combining a subscription-based model with in-app purchases.
+Keep in mind how your monetization model will affect the user experience; if you frustrate users with constant ads or interruptions, your app may receive a low rating, and customers will stop using it.